Ignacio Romero Osborne: Withdrawal into privacy

-In the 1940s Romero completely disappeared from the public eye.
-He withdrew also from Carlist engagements; except one unclear case, historiographic works dwelling on history of the movement during so-called primer franquismo do not mention him as engaged in either the mainstream Javierista current or in any of the splinter factions, be it the Rodeznistas or the Carloctavistas.
+In the 1940s, Romero completely disappeared from the public eye.
+He withdrew also from Carlist engagements, except one unclear case, historiographic works dwelling on the history of the movement during the so-called primer franquismo do not mention him as engaged in either the mainstream Javierista current or in any of the splinter factions, be it the Rodeznistas or the Carloctavistas.
 Romero withdrew to privacy, focused on family and his rural economy.
 The Romeros shuttled between Seville and their countryside real estate.
 In 1950 he claimed the vacant marquesado de Dos Hermanas, but to no avail.
 Later on during the decade he was noted as a landholder from Carmona, related to the property inherited by his wife.
 He cultivated olives and operated an own oil-mill, integrated within structures of the oil and vinegar holding, Compañía Internacional de Maquinaria Aceitera.
 Following a period of total absence in the press, in the early 1950s Romero re-appeared in local Andalusian titles, though on societé column only.
 He was mentioned either as member of Real Maestranza de Sevilla when attending related events or during family gatherings, especially that in the late 1950s his older children were already getting married and wedding ceremonies turned into aristocratic Andalusian congregations.
 Despite his Carlist record, on these occasions he was noted in Sevillan edition of the chief Alfonsist daily, ABC.